Bali Kites Festival 2016

 Annual Festival of Traditional Kites in Bali0

-The Bali Kites Festival is a series of kiting events that take place annually between July and August, notably at the start of the windy season, and is one of Bali’s major provincial calendar highlights presenting unique cultural scenes on par with the preceding the Bali Arts Festival.
-The festival is slated for 18-20 July this year, and customarily takes place along the eastern coast of Padanggalak, just north of Sanur.
-Main preliminary events are usually held near the end of June and dates are confirmed following favourable weather, therefore planning ahead to witness the event is usually a last-minute deal.
-Hundreds of competing kite troupes from all over the island flying traditional kites, alongside international teams with modern kites in various shapes and sizes.
+The Bali Kites Festival is a series of kiting events that take place annually between July and August, notably at the start of the windy season.
+The kite festivals are one of Bali’s major provincial calendar highlights presenting unique cultural scenes on par with the preceding the Bali Arts Festival.
+The festival is slated for various dates, with main events customarily taking place along the eastern coast of Padanggalak, just north of Sanur.
+Main preliminary events are usually held near the end of June and confirmed following favourable weather, therefore planning ahead to witness the event is usually a last-minute deal.
+Hundreds of competing kite troupes gather from all over the island to pilot their traditional kites, alongside international teams with modern kites in various shapes and sizes.

 What started off as a seasonal agrarian festival thanking the heavens for abundant crops and harvests, has become a competitive ground for communal ‘banjar’ youth groups who send their ‘sekaa layangan’ kite teams to participate and win prize money from sponsors.
 A competition is also usually held for ‘new creation’ kites, which may include detailed three-dimensional figures and unusual designs, from Hindu gods, cars and motorbikes, to mascots and brand sponsors.
 A gamelan orchestra accompanies each troupe, adding to the joyous spirit of the Bali Kites Festival and the drama of take-off and landing sequences.